-- (i) the proposal is supported by an agreed timescale for build-out; and - (ii) the proposal is otherwise consistent with the plan Spatial Strategy, the principles of 20 Minute Neighbourhoods and the availability of infrastructure to support development; and
+- (i) overall progress in the build-out of sites included in the Housing Land Pipeline is exceeding delivery timelines set out in the most up-to-date Action Programme for the plan; - (ii) the proposal is supported by an agreed timescale for build-out; and - (iii) the proposal is otherwise consistent with the plan Spatial Strategy, the principles of 20 Minute Neighbourhoods and the availability of infrastructure to support development.

-(iii) either
+OR

-- overall progress in the build-out of sites included in the Housing Land Pipeline is exceeding delivery timelines set out in the most up-to-date Action Programme for the plan; or - the proposal is consistent with Rural Housing development policies; or - the proposal is within a defined settlement boundary, and is either on a small site or within a site identified in the latest published Vacant and Derelict Land Survey; or - the proposal is for the delivery of a development of affordable homes as part of a Local Authority-led or supported affordable housing plan.
+(iv) the proposal is for a new home or homes within a defined settlement boundary, on a small site or within a site identified in the latest published Vacant and Derelict Land Survey.

+OR

+(v) the proposal is for the delivery of a development of affordable homes as part of a Local Authority-led or supported affordable housing plan.

+OR

+(vi) the proposal is consistent with Rural Housing development policies.

 Residential developments will require to meet with the Public and Private Open Space Standards set out in Schedule 1 of the LDP and may be required to provide a proportion of units as affordable housing and in addition make developer contributions where additional demands are placed on facilities, infrastructure or services that would necessitate new facilities or exacerbate deficiencies in existing provision.

 Ancillary, associated uses such as small-scale retail for day-to-day purchases and leisure, recreational and community facilities at a neighbourhood scale will be supported in appropriate locations within new housing developments where they meet with all relevant LDP policies.

 Residential land allocations are detailed in LDP Volume 2: Settlement Maps.
 Long Term Housing areas indicate where future housing sites are likely to be identified for the period 2033-2043.
-These will be subject to future detailed assessment and formal designations will be finalised in future reviews of the LDP.
+These will be the subject of future detailed assessment and formal designations will be finalised in future reviews of the LDP.